kito-tools/workspace-store-template/README.md

 - **Git Operations**: Clone locally, use any editor, commit and push changes

 ### Current Implementation
-- **Structure Management**: Kito ensures the proper directory structure exists for your workspace entities
+- **Partially Strict Structure**: Kito enforces required directories (`tools/`, `projects/`, `instructions/`, `notes/`) but you have complete freedom in content and organization
 - **Slug-based Mapping**: Directory names directly correspond to entity slugs in your Kito workspace
-- **Auto-creation**: Missing directories are automatically created with the required `instructions/` and `notes/` subdirectories
+- **Auto-creation**: Missing required directories are automatically created
+- **Content Freedom**: Put anything you want inside `instructions/` and `notes/` directories - organize hierarchically, flat, or any way you prefer
+- **Health Monitoring**: Use the health check in your workspace settings to detect and fix any structural discrepancies

 **Note**: Advanced sync features like content synchronization and conflict resolution are planned for future development.